 “Yes, perhaps I could tell you where I am going.” she replied smiling a wry smile, deepening and slowing her breathing.
 She shifted towards him just a little.

 He shifted back a bit.
-He began to feel warmer, as if the air temperature had just gone up 10 degrees.
+He began to feel warmer, as if the temperature had just gone up 10 degrees.
 He felt a little uncomfortable, too.
-It felt as if every part of him was under examination.
+It was as if every part of him was under examination.
 Then it was over.
 He was not quite sure what he had just experienced.
 He wasn’t anxious about it.
 He had a deep and pervasive sense of peacefulness and tranquility.
 He took a breath.
+Odd.
+He thought.

 “So where are you going?” he asked directly.
 He was beginning to get a little frustrated with her.
-And, he was unnerved by what had just happened to him, whatever it was.
+He was unnerved by what had just happened to him, whatever it was.

-She smiled a little bigger.
+Her smile got a little bigger.
 “I am going there.”
-She said, pointing at the stars through the windows.
+She said, pointing out the windows.